Over-the-Air Updates

 Learn when, how and why KORE pushes updates to the settings and applets stored on every Super SIM.

-From time to time, KORE will issue updates to Super SIMs to enable new features or to make adjustments to the SIMs' settings, such as which International Mobile Subscriber Identifier (IMSI) the multi-IMSI applet running on each SIM should use in certain circumstances.
+From time to time, KORE will issue updates to Super SIMs to enable new features or to make adjustments to the SIMs' settings, such as which International Mobile Subscriber Identifier (IMSI) the should use in certain circumstances.
 These are called over-the-air updates (OTA) because they are sent conveniently via the cellular network rather than requiring physical access to the SIM.

 The most frequent updates applied to a Super SIM make changes to its network settings.
 These settings include which IMSI is to be used in a given country, and which cellular network should be tried first when the host device is attempting to connect.
 We update these settings regularly as new networks become available and as our commercial partnerships evolve.
 This approach ensures that you always have the best experience using Super SIM.

 As a result of new settings updates applied via OTA updates, the IMSIs on a given Super SIM may change over time.
-Consequently, it's critical that your devices do not depend on any specific IMSI or on the Mobile Country Code (MCC) and Mobile Network Code (MNC) values that make up the IMSI's prefix to determine the Access Point Name (APN) to use.
+Consequently, it's critical that your devices do not depend on any specific IMSI or on the Mobile Country Code (MCC) and Mobile Network Code (MNC) values that make up the IMSI's prefix.
 Always stick with super

 .